agon-21/angel-test-react-geosite-website/README.md

 # angel-test-react-geosite-website
-angel-test-react-geosite-website

-git clone the repository, and then:
+Git clone the repository, and once inside the project, type:

+    npm i
+to install the node-modules

-open a terminal on the repository root directory, and run:
+Then open a terminal on the repository root directory, and run:

 npm start